inca/cx-site/src/main/webapp/pages/orm.md

 And here's the code to use it:

-    lang:scala
-    import MyOrmUtils._
+    import MyOrmUtils._                                            {.scala}
     (Country AS "co")
         .map(co => SELECT(SUBSTR(co.code, 1, 1)).FROM(co).list)   // returns Seq[String]

 ## Predicates   {#predicate}

-*Predicate* is a parameterized expression which is resolved by database into a boolean-value function.
+_Predicate_ is a parameterized expression which is resolved by database into a boolean-value function.
 Generally, predicates are used inside `WHERE` or `HAVING` clauses of SQL queries to filter the rows in result set.